camenergydatalab/smap-coding-challenge/README.md

 The site (`dashboard`) includes one app (`consumption`).
 This is where you will implement your solution (you may also add additional apps if required).
 The Django app is configured with a sqlite DB for you to use.

-Please document any technical decisions, trade-offs, problems etc. in `REPORT.md`
+Please document any technical decisions, trade-offs, problems etc. in `REPORT.md` in English.

 If you have added any python packages, please add them to `requirements.txt`